duct-framework/core/README.md

 (set-prep! #(duct/prep-config (get-config)))
 ```

-Alternatives we can `prep-config` then `exec-config` the configuration.
+Alternatively we can `prep-config` then `exec-config` the configuration.
 This
 initiates the configuration, then blocks the current thread if the
 system includes any keys deriving from `:duct/daemon`.
 This is
 designed to be used from the `-main` function: